 They love a good joke and being with people with a good sense of humor.

-Turquoise is celebrated the world over for its excellent blue tints.
-The costliest stones are normally sky blue, while other Turquoise stones are grey or green in color.
+Turquoise has wonderful blue tints.
+The costliest stones are normally sky blue, while others are grey or green in color.

 The green in Turquoise is normally because of the iron component.
 It displays a grainy surface owing to its gem structure.

-Turquoise is known to neutralize acidity, ease the symptoms of gout, treat stomach ailments, rheumatism, and viral infections.
+Turquoise can neutralize acidity, ease the symptoms of gout, and treat stomach ailments, rheumatism, and viral infections.
 This stone is also effective in relaxing cramps.

 It carries anti-inflammatory properties and brings peace and happiness to whoever wears it.

-The value of Turquoise is decided by its richness and hardness.
-The Robin’s Egg Blue is the most valued and sought-after shade of the stone.
+The richness and hardness of Turquoise decide its value.
+The Robin’s Egg Blue is the most valued and sought-after shade of this stone.

 Turquoise is a foggy, blue-green mineral.
 In terms of composition, it is a hydrous phosphate of aluminum and copper.

-The stone was revered as a symbol of wealth and achievement in many ancient societies.
+The stone is a symbol of wealth and achievement in many ancient societies.

-Characteristics like reputation, insurance against deception, and protection from external influences have all been credited to Turquoise.
+Characteristics like reputation, insurance against deception, and protection from external influences are all credited to Turquoise.

-Furthermore, this gemstone is viewed as a token of family relationship, peace, and good fortune.
+Furthermore, this gemstone is a token of family relationships, peace, and good fortune.

-Turquoise is one of the gemstones highly regarded by the Native Americans.
-Turquoise was engraved with feathered animals to fill in as a defensive stone for the clan.
+Turquoise is a gem that Native Americans hold in high regard.
+They engraved it with feathered animals to fill in as a defensive stone for the clan.

 The engraved stones were put on the tombs of the tribesmen to guarantee a smooth shift to the next life after death.

-This stone was also used by tribal healers to cure different illnesses, and additionally, by brave warriors to ensure victory in battle.
+Tribal healers also used this stone to cure different illnesses, and brave warriors wanted to ensure victory in battle with it.

-Turquoise has been used in crystal therapy to reduce gout and stomach sicknesses.
+Crystal therapy is another use case of Turquoise to reduce gout and stomach sicknesses.
 Some people believe it is also useful to reduce spasms as it contains calming energies and conveys peace and bliss to the wearer.

 Zircons occur as crystals exhibiting a wide spectrum of colors.
-The crystals occur in blue, green, red, pink, brown, gold, yellow, and colorless.
+The crystals are blue, green, red, pink, brown, gold, yellow, and colorless.

-Honey colored stones from Cambodia are the rarest form of the gemstone.
-The natural form Zircon is colorless or pale yellow.
+Honey-colored stones from Cambodia are the rarest form of this gemstone.
+Natural forms are colorless or pale yellow Zircons.